HantosNorbert/Raymarching-in-Jack/README.md

 2. **Implement the necessary float functions.** Addition, substraction, multiplication, division, square root, inverse square root, and a few more.
 3. **Implement a vector type of 3 elements** and some related functions: addition, dot product, cross product, etc.
 4. **Design a signed distance function.** This encodes our scene with the objects (floor, sphere, torus), but also helps with the surface normal calculations.
 5. **Create the actual raymarcher** to detect which object our light ray hit at what point.
-After all the above this is surprisingly easy.
-6. **Use the Phong reflection model,** to calculate the ambient, diffuse and specular components of the object - this is the color (or rather, shade) of our pixel!
+6. **Use the Phong reflection model** to calculate the ambient, diffuse and specular components of the object - this is the color (or rather, shade) of our pixel!
 7. **Cast a shadow ray** using the same raymarching algorithm to determine if the pixel is in a shadow of another object.
 8. **Use dithering** to determine whenever the final pixel is black or white.
 I used [ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering) for its simplicity but still elegant look.